bayesianempirimancer/jax-noprop/README.md

 [![Flax](https://img.shields.io/badge/Flax-0.7.0+-green.svg)](https://github.com/google/flax)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A JAX/Flax implementation of the NoProp algorithm from the paper "NoProp: Training Neural Networks without Back-propagation or Forward-propagation" by Li et al. (arXiv:2503.24322v1).
+A JAX/Flax implementation of the NoProp algorithm from the paper "NoProp: Training Neural Networks without Back-propagation or Forward-propagation" by Li et al. (arXiv:2503.24322v1)

 ## Overview

-NoProp is a novel approach for training neural networks without relying on standard back-propagation or forward-propagation steps, taking inspiration from diffusion and flow matching methods.
-This repository provides:
+NoProp is a simulation free training protocol for continuous flow models consistent with recent developments in this area (https://arxiv.org/pdf/2210.02747, https://arxiv.org/abs/2503.24322).
+Here we provide a Jax/Flax implementation along with a variety of both generative and discriminative models for use with this diffusion inspired training protocol.
+Much of the base components are extracted directly from flax library or from the commendably organised jimmy repository (https://github.com/clementpoiret/jimmy).
+Here we provide 3 modules designed to make experimentation with No-Prop inspired cost functions a bit easier.
+This repository is intended to provide:

 - **NoProp-CT**: Continuous-time implementation with neural ODEs (fully optimized)
 - **NoProp-FM**: Flow matching variant (fully optimized)
+- **NoProp-DT**: Discrete variant (currently broken and thus absent)

+as well as a set of Conditional Resnet Models (CRMs) compaitble with the NoProp approach.

 ## Key Features

-- **Highly Optimized**: JIT-compiled implementations with 1000x+ speedups
+- **Highly Optimized**: JIT-optimized implementations
-- **Smart Integration**: Conditional integration optimization automatically selects the most efficient method based on tensor shape complexity
-- **Modular Design**: Easy to extend with different model architectures
+- **Smart Integration**: Advanced ode integrators for prediction (Euler, Heun, RK4, Adaptive) with scan-based optimization
-- **Flexible Model Interface**: Works with any model that takes `(z, x, t)` inputs and outputs `z'` with same shape as `z`
+- **Modular Design**: The NoProp models are essentially wrappers for any CRM that takes in `(z, x, t)` outputs `z'`
 - **Advanced Noise Scheduling**: Multiple noise schedule types including learnable neural network-based schedules
-- **Efficient Gamma Parameterization**: Uses `γ(t)` parameterization for numerical stability with `α(t) = sigmoid(γ(t))`
+- **Efficient Schedule Parameterization**: Uses `γ(t)` parameterization for numerical stability with effeective noise schedule `1 - sigmoid(γ(t))`
-- **JAX/Flax**: High-performance implementation with automatic differentiation
+- **JAX/Flax**: High-performance implementation with judiciously placed @partial(jit... ) decorators
-- **Neural ODE Integration**: Built-in ODE solvers with scan-based optimization (Euler, Heun, RK4, Adaptive)
-- **Comprehensive Examples**: Two moons dataset example with full visualization
+- **Pretrained Feature Extractors**: Dino, Vit, ResNet, EfficientNet are on the way via flaim and jimmy

 ## Installation